AndreSouzaAbreu/shlog/README.md

 #### Dynamic templates and CSS

 The `CSS_FILE` is the main CSS for the blog.
-The shell scripts will copy this file to the public folder and append its `md5` hash to the filename.
+The shell scripts will copy this file to the public folder and append its `md5` hash to the file name.
 That way, it prevents browsers from loading old versions of the CSS file due to cache.
-The `template` rule will change the template file, as well as any HTML files, to match the correct CSS file.
+The template rule will change the template file, as well as any HTML files, to match the correct CSS file.

 ```shell